 The amazing red sandstone in Valley of Fire State Park took a long time to create.
 The process started 250 million years ago when an ocean that covered this area retreated and disappeared.
 Red sands deposited and compacted into sandstone and the sea became a plain.
 Geologic faults and erosion contorted the landscape to what it is today.

-Valley of Fire State Park has a $10 entrance fee per vehicle ($8 for Nevada residents).
-The fee is $2 when entering on a bike (all prices as of March, 2016).
+Valley of Fire State Park has a $10 entrance fee per vehicle (price as of 2019).
+The fee is reduced when entering on a bike.
 An additional fee is charged to stay at the campgrounds.

 Valley of Fire Highway (Valley of Fire Road) travels through the park from west the east between the park’s two entrances.
 The west entrance gets the most traffic and motorists may have to wait in line to enter the park.
 White Domes Road passes many natural wonders and is one of the Scenic Drives in Valley of Fire State Park.

 Explore short to moderate hikes in Valley of Fire State Park.
 The trails below are listed from north to south and can also be sorted alphabetically or by distance to help you pick your next hike.
 Each trail links to its own report complete with photos, maps, directions, and all the other information needed to locate and enjoy these trails.

 |170||Fire Wave Trail|

 This hike leads to a sensational striped creation where a slickrock depression is painted in waves of orange and beige.

 This short loop is impressive from start to finish as it explores colorful, intricate rock formations, passes and old film set, and slips through a narrow slot canyon.